 Which Effects Go In The Loop

 Here is a brief look at the effects you will want to run in your loop.
 The order in which to run them is not something we will look at here, however, but can be found in this article showing you how to use your pedals!

 Time Based Effects

 Some distortion pedals work better in the loop.

 Spend some time learning your effects loop and what works best for your rig.
 One of the things you might realize is that your sound is just so much better when using the loop.

 Most players don’t know how to use it and just run effects into the front of the amp and miss out on its benefits.

 Another thing that can benefit you is the 4 cable method.

 This technique will allow you to find some amazing control in your rig.
-It might be just want you have been looking for in unlocking some amazing tone as well!
+It might be just what you have been looking for in finding some incredible tone as well!